• Skip to primary navigation

 Roll the Dough.

-• Preheat the oven to 400, and grease your pan with butter in preparation to make the filling and rolls.
+• Grease your pan with butter in preparation to make the filling and rolls.

 • Place the risen dough on a countertop or board.
 Roll it out to ¼ inch thick, about 22 by 12 inches.